ooni/spec/nettests/ts-039-randomtraffic.md

 * MatchesHTTP: True if fingerprinted as HTTP
 * MatchesTLS: True if fingerprinted as TLS
 * Payload: Payload of final packet
-* Censorship: True if all 20 connections succeeded
+* Censorship: False if all 20 connections succeeded
 * Error: String of error

 ## Possible conclusions

-Ability to determine if the user is in a location where they are experiencing censorship on fully encrypted traffic and what packet triggered the censorship.
+Ability to determine if the user is experiencing censorship on fully-encrypted traffic and what packet triggered the censorship.

 ## Example output sample